 View Other Ingredients for SpringSpinach is recommended for Spring.
-Check out these other Spring ingredients here.
+Check out these other Spring foods here.

 Comments & Impressions of 'Spinach'Do you like 'spinach'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'spinach'?

 I am a bit confused why spinach is not good for all.
 Is spinach cooked with proper herb (garlic, ginger, etc) not good either.
 My blood shows very low levels of folate, B12 & vitD and therefore I am trying to increase intake of vitamins one of which is spinach.
 I have daily mucus production but of Vata dominating constitution.
 I do not doubt your advise but would like to understand the reasoning behind it.
 Can it also form gall stones?
 Please explain?
 Regards.
 Amita

 When Vata and Pitta are imbalanced, spinach (especially raw spinach) can soften the stools, overstimulate the liver, and cause low grade kidney pain.
 Next time you eat alot of spinach, you might notice one or more of those symptoms.
 If not, it is probably fine for you.